openprocurement/openprocurement.api/docs/source/lots.rst

   HTTP/1.1 201 Created
   Location: /tenders/64e93250be76435397e8c992ed4214d1/bids/ae836da01ef749e494427dc591d36062

-Auction participation URLs are available for each of the lots submited.
+Auction participation URLs are available for each of the submitted lots.

 Qualification in Multilot tender
 --------------------------------

-After Auctions are over each active lot has own awarding process started.
+After Auctions are over each active lot has its own awarding process started.
-I.e.  there are multiple award objects created in :ref:`Tender` each requiring decision (disqualification or accept).
+I.e.  there are multiple award objects created in :ref:`Tender` each requiring decision (disqualification or acceptance).

 .. sourcecode:: http